Cost to repair a dryer

 According to these industry professionals, the two most common problems by far are when heating elements stop working and when drums stop spinning.
 Both of these will prevent your clothes from drying properly and can cost a few hundred dollars to fix.

 Our sources mentioned that lint building up in the exhaust system or filter is also common.
-This can cause a dryer to run less efficiently or worse — and lead to safety concerns like overheating or starting a fire.
+This can cause a dryer to run less efficiently or worse — lead to safety concerns like overheating or starting a fire.
 The good news is that this is a more affordable fix, with professional cleaning available for less than $100 in some areas.

 Dryer repair cost by problem